oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/VisualizingWithGrafanaLab.md

 - Using the duration dropdown in the upper right ![grafana-duration-dropdown-6-hours](images/grafana-duration-dropdown-6-hours.png) change the duration to be the last 5 mins ![grafana-duration-dropdown-5-mins](images/grafana-duration-dropdown-5-mins.png)

-- Now make a bunch of curl requests to get some new data
+- Now make a bunch of curl requests to get some new data (replacing the IP address with the one for your service of course)
-  -  `curl -i -X GET -u jack:password http://localhost:80/store/stocklevel`
+  -  `curl -i -k -X GET -u jack:password https://localhost/store/stocklevel`

 ```
 HTTP/1.1 200 OK